 The effect of Brubaker is that the husband had to pay the wife for her share of an asset that everyone seemed to agree had no value at present.
 Sometimes in cases like this, a court will require the non-business owner spouse to receive her share of the business if and when there is a value to the asset in the future.
 This seems to be a more logical and equitable solution.

 Every divorce and every business is different.
 Valuation of business interests is a common component of high net worth divorces in Pennsylvania.
 Choosing the right attorney to understand and potentially litigate these issues is crucial.
-The attorneys at Shemtob Draganosky Taylor are well versed in business valuation issues and handle these matters regularly.
+The attorneys at Shemtob Draganosky Taylor Stein, PC are well versed in business valuation issues and handle these matters regularly.